 “Drop in now!” our guide Javier says.
 “Follow me.”

-We swim right alongside the whale shark, which is moving about three miles an hour.
+We swim right alongside the whale shark, which is moving at about three miles an hour.
 I’m right at his middle near his large pectoral fins.
 I have to swim to keep up with him, but I’m so close that I can see the water being pushed through his massive gills.
 I have a closeup view to the Remora fish that have attached to the whale shark and come along for the ride.

 I turn and look down the length of the whale shark’s massive body.
 It’s a thrilling experience, and I stay with him for several minutes, completely awed by his – or her – large peaceful presence.
-Eventually the whale shark swims away, and we get back in the boat.
+Eventually, the whale shark swims away, and we get back in the boat.
 Our group drops in several times more times, each time with one of the five whale sharks that seem to be feeding here this morning.

-I’m left tired, but exhilarated.
+I’m left tired but exhilarated.
 The experience was even better than I had imagined.
 There is something so moving about being next to such a large, peaceful creature in the wild.